Most frequent questions and answers

 Request a call back from a Skills Advisor who will be able to help.
 Alternatively speak to one of our approved Training Providers who may be able to devise something that meets your particular requirements.
 Just remember that your application needs to demonstrate that training is linked to business growth.

-The fund can be used to support 19+ learners employed by organisations of any size in the Sheffield City Region.
-We can work with large employers but only to a maximum intervention rate of 50%.
+The fund can be used to support 19+ learners employed by organisations of any size in South Yorkshire.
+We can work with large employers but only to a maximum intervention rate of 60%.

-No, the employer must be based in the Sheffield City Region and this must be the employee’s official base of work however, they do not have to reside within the region.
+No, the employer must be based in South Yorkshire and this must be the employee’s official base of work however, they do not have to reside within the region.

 No, the training has to provide you with the skills you need.
 This could include accredited and non-accredited training or a combination.
 If you need something designing specifically for you, make contact with one of our Training Providers or get in touch with us.

-The expectation is that the employer has a permanent base within the SCR and the employee’s permanent base of work is the SCR however, there may be cases where we can consider supporting employees who do not meet that precise definition and we will consider this on a case by case basis linked to the growth case presented.
+The expectation is that the employer has a permanent base within South Yorkshire and the employee’s permanent base of work is South Yorkshire however, there may be cases where we can consider supporting employees who do not meet that precise definition and we will consider this on a case by case basis linked to the growth case presented.